- Introduction

 -

-Historical Data: Hevo ingests your historical data in reverse order, starting from the latest to the earliest Event for all Pipelines.
+Historical Data: In the first run of the Pipeline, Hevo ingests historical data for all the objects using the Recent Data First approach.
 This enables you to have quicker access to your most recent data.

-- For Pipelines created before Release 1.80: Hevo ingests historical data on the basis of the offset selected at the time of creating the Pipeline.
-By default, it fetches the entire past data associated with your Stripe account.
+For Pipelines created before Release 1.80: Hevo ingests historical data on the basis of the offset selected at the time of creating the Pipeline.
+Default duration: All available data.

 Note: The time taken to fetch the historical data depends on the number of days selected at the time of creating the Pipeline.
 Hevo defaults this period to 30 days.
 If required, you may customize it to any number or even select the starting date of your Stripe account.